lastdev/Addons/SilverDragon/RECENT_CHANGES.md

-## Changed in v90105.2
+## Changed in v90200.3

-* Add a new Maelie location
-* Fixed an issue for some people causing errors when viewing maps with routes
+* Don't error when announcing a completely-unknown rare